cesanta/mongoose/README.md

 # Supplement software

 This software is often used together with Mongoose:
-- [mjson](https://github.com/cesanta/mjson) - a JSON parser.
+- [mjson](https://github.com/cesanta/mjson) - a JSON parser, emitter and
+  JSON-RPC engine.
 Used to implement
   RESTful APIs that use JSON, or implement data exchange (e.g. over MQTT or Websocket) that use JSON for data encapsulation
-- [elk](https://github.com/cesanta/elk) - a tiny JavaScript interpreter.
+- [elk](https://github.com/cesanta/elk) - a tiny JavaScript engine.
-  Used to implement scripting support for customers
+  Used to implement scripting support

 # Precompiled web server binary